Some Quot schemes in tilted hearts and moduli spaces of stable pairs: Quot spaces on curves: stable pairs

 \section{Quot spaces on curves: stable pairs}

 The goal of this Section is to compare the moduli spaces of stable pairs introduced and studied, for example, in \cite{Bra91,Th94,Be97} with the Quot functors defined above.
 Let $C$ be a smooth curve of genus $g\geq 2$.
-A \textit{Bradlow--Thaddeus--Bertram pair} (or \textit{BTB-pair}, or just \textit{pair} if no confusion arises in the context) is the datum of a vector bundle with a global section.
+A \textit{Bradlow pair} (or just \textit{pair} if no confusion arises in the context) is the datum of a vector bundle with a global section.